Writing results

 Save design and analysis together

-For plugins that act on their own design data (rare, but useful for self-contained pipelines):
+For FULL plugins that legitimately own both design data and analysis results (rare, but useful for self-contained pipelines):

 class MyPlugin(AnalysisPlugin):